Washington Park (community area), Chicago

+Washington Park is one of the 77 community areas of Chicago in Illinois, United States.
+It is located on the South Side of Chicago.

-Washington Park is a community area on the South Side of Chicago which includes the 372 acre (1.5 km^{2}) park of the same name, stretching east-west from Cottage Grove Avenue to the Dan Ryan Expressway, and north-south from 51st Street to 63rd.
+The community area includes the 372 acre (1.5 km^{2}) park of the same name, stretching east-west from Cottage Grove Avenue to the Dan Ryan Expressway, and north-south from 51st Street to 63rd.
 It is home to the DuSable Museum of African American History.
 The park was the proposed site of the Olympic Stadium and the Olympic Aquatics Center in Chicago's bid to host the 2016 Summer Olympics.

 It and surrounding neighborhoods have gone through notable and often turbulent racial transitions.

 History

 In the mid-to-late 19th century, a large number of Irish and German railroad workers and meatpackers made Washington Park home.
 There was a sprinkling of African American residents in the working-class district south of Garfield Boulevard/55th Street.
 Affluent American-born European Americans settled the wide north-south avenues that provided a direct route into the Loop 7 mi to the north.
 Cable cars, the Chicago 'L' and wide boulevards contributed to late 19th century prosperity.
 The wide avenues, especially Grand Boulevard (now named Dr. Martin Luther King Jr. Memorial Drive), provided popular locations for mansions and grand apartments built by many wealthy Chicagoans.

 The park in this community area was named for President George Washington in 1880.
 In the 1920s, the University of Chicago created the community area system of city subdivision with the current names that continue to be used today.
 The community areas although not formally adopted by the United States Census Bureau are largely consistent with census tract boundaries.
 The Washington Park community area and its census tracts have been unchanged.